snarkhunter/oofcanvas/manual.md

       press return.
 In a field that takes a preset list of values, the left and right arrow keys cycle through the possibilities.

-    * Make sure `CMAKE_BUILD_TYPE` is set to "Release".
+    * Make sure `CMAKE_BUILD_TYPE` is set to `Release`.

     * Change `CMAKE_INSTALL_PREFIX` to the location where you want OOFCanvas to be installed.
-If you're installing into an Anaconda enviroment named `OOF2, set `CMAKE_INSTALL_PREFIX` to `/home/username/Anaconda3/envs/OOF2`, where `/home/username` is your home directory.
+The default value is probably a system directory which you don't have permission to modify.

-      The library files will be installed into `<prefix>/lib`, the headers into `<prefix>/include/oofcanvas/` and the python files into `<prefix>/lib/pythonX.Y/site-packages/oofcanvas/`.
+      Setting the prefix to your home directory (`~`) is a good choice.
+If you're installing into an Anaconda enviroment named `OOF2`, set `CMAKE_INSTALL_PREFIX` to `~/Anaconda3/envs/OOF2`

     * Set `PYTHON_API` to Python2 or Python3 if you want to generate
       the Python interface for OOFCanvas.
 Set it to None if you don't need Python.
 Leave it at Python3 if you're using OOFCanvas with OOF2.

     * If you're using Python3, set `DESIRED_PYTHONVERSION` to the
-      Python3 version number.
-Make sure it's the same version number that you used when installing the OOFCanvas prerequisites.
+      Python3 version number by using the right and left arrows to flip through the versions.
+The default value, `Latest`, tells cmake to use the latest version it finds.
+Make sure to choose the same version number that you used when installing the OOFCanvas prerequisites.

-    * Set `DESIRED_SWIGVERSION` to the version of swig that you have.
+    * Set `DESIRED_SWIGVERSION` to the version of SWIG that you have.

     * Set `OOFCANVAS_USE_IMAGEMAGICK` to `ON` if you want to be able to use the ImageMagick library to load image files into the canvas.